 The Company no longer amortizes goodwill, but it is reviewed annually or more frequently if certain indicators arise, for impairment.
-There were no impairment losses related to goodwill or intangible assets during the years ended August 27, 2011, August 28, 2010 or August 29, 2009.
+There were no impairment losses related to goodwill or intangible assets during the years ended August 25, 2012, August 27, 2011 or August 28, 2010.